Adventist Health · Roseville, CA

 Design & Structure

-Develop a standardized process for equipment donations and materials management
+Develop a standardized framework for equipment donations and materials management, including intake, inventory, and field deployment procedures applicable across all AH markets

 Structure the first communications framework for promotion, marketing, and storytelling of mission impact